 To strengthen the role of early years support in children’s and families’ lives, the Act will:

 - Increase the amount and flexibility of free early learning and childcare from 475 hours a year to a minimum of 600 hours for 3 and 4 year olds, and 2 year olds who are, or have been at any time since turning 2, looked after or subject to a kinship care order.

 To ensure better permanence planning for looked after children, the Act will:

-- Provide for a clear definition of corporate parenting, and define the bodies to which it will apply;
+- Provide a clear definition of corporate parenting, and define the bodies to which it will apply from 1 April 2015;

-- Place a duty on local authorities to assess a care leaver’s request for assistance up to and including the age of 25;
+- Place a duty on local authorities to assess a care leaver’s request for assistance up to their 26th birthday from 1 April 2015;